ProjectMoon/matrix-dicebot/README.md

 automatically jump in.
 Then you can simply give a dice expressions for either the Storytelling System or more traditional RPG dice rolls.

+The bot supports a `!help` command for basic help information about its capabilities.

 The commands `!roll` and `!r` can handle arbitrary dice roll expressions.

 ```
 !roll 4d6